 In Wakanda, there’s a city of the dead known as the Necropolis.
 The remains of every Black Panther who ever held the title before T’Challa rest in the Necropolis, and someday his body and spirit will reside there as well.

 He’s a Member of the Illuminati.
 The Illuminati are a secret group of the worlds smartest heroes.
 Iron Man gathers all of them to form a government of superheroes after the Kree -Skrull War.
 They decide the fate of the world in many ways and are an integral part of the Incursion event leading up to Marvel’s big Secret Wars event.

-While T’Challa’s live action debut comes courtesy of Captain America: Civil War, a Black Panther solo movie is set to hit theaters in 2018.
-To direct, Marvel Studios has enlisted Ryan Coogler, whose credits include the acclaimed true story Fruitvale Station and the Rocky spin-off Creed.
+While T’Challa’s live action debut comes courtesy of Captain America: Civil War, the Black Panther solo movie broke multiple records in 2018.
+Marvel Studios enlisted Ryan Coogler to direct Black Panther, whose credits include the acclaimed true story Fruitvale Station and the Rocky spin-off Creed.